mattdmv/youtube-playlist-download/README.md

 # Youtube playlist download script

-This repository contain python script that makes downloading batch of YouTube videos simple and fast.
+This repository contains python script that makes downloading batch of YouTube videos simple and fast.

 ## Using the script